 Corison Winery was founded in 1987 by wine maker Cathy Corison (her husband William Martin is also co-owner of the winery).
 Cathy first caught the wine bug when she was studying Biology at Pomona College in Claremont, CA. She took an elective course on viticulture and was hooked.
-As a result she ended up going to the University of California, Davis and graduated with Master’s degree in Enology.
-Her first winery job in the Napa Valley was working in the tasting room at Sterling Vineyards.
+As a result, she ended up going to the University of California, Davis and graduated with a master’s degree in Enology.
+Her first winery job in Napa Valley was working in the tasting room at Sterling Vineyards.

 Her wine making resume is impressive – working at premium Napa Valley wineries including at Chappellet Vineyard (where she spent nearly 10 years), Staglin Family Vineyard for several vintages, York Creek Vineyards and Long Meadow Ranch.
 For 13 years she made her wines at other wineries (custom crushing) before opening the physical winery in 2000.

-From talking to various vintners, have heard the average age of a grapevine in the Napa Valley is somewhere between 22 and 25 years.
-Vines can certainly grow for many more decades but the production starts dropping after several decades and vines are then pulled out and replanted.
-And disease can certainly play a factor in when vines are pulled out and replanted.
+From talking to various vintners, have heard the average age of a grapevine in Napa Valley is roughly between 20 and 25 years.
+Vines can certainly grow for many more decades, but their production starts dropping after several decades and vines are then pulled out and replanted.
+And disease can certainly play a factor in the timing of when vines are pulled out and replanted.
 The old vines on the Kronos Vineyard only produce a minuscule average of 1.25 tons/acre each year.
+Of note, is that the bark on the trunks of these old vines have been denuded (removed) due to an initial issue with mealy bugs.
+Ants use these bugs for harvesting the honeydew they produce – and removing the bark exposes the trunk so that the bugs have no place to nest.
+A number of natural predators were introduced into the vineyard to also control the population; these ‘bugs’ have since become established in the vineyard and have kept the mealy bug population well under control.

-The initial choice of rootstock has been extremely important in their longevity – they were are planted on St. George a Phylloxera resistant rootstock (a high percentage of Napa Valley grapes had to be replanted in the mid 1980’s through the early 1990’s because they were planted on AXR, a non resistant rootstock).
+The initial choice of rootstock has been extremely important in their longevity; they were planted on St. George a Phylloxera resistant rootstock (a high percentage of Napa Valley grapes had to be replanted in the mid 1980s through the early 1990s because they were planted on AXR, a non-resistant rootstock).

-Both their two vineyards are located on western valley bench land; the soils are alluvial containing plenty of rocks.
+Their two vineyards are located on western valley bench land; the soils are alluvial containing plenty of rocks.
+Corison has always farmed their vineyards organically but in 2023 with the assistance of Cathy’s daughter Grace, the vineyards were finally certified CCOF.

-The winery is easy to find as its located directly next to St. Helena Highway on the west side, just north of neighboring Delectus Winery.
-The actual tasting is conducted at a table inside the barrel room next to the main winery entrance through one of the large doors.
-William designed the winery – despite being located so close to Highway 29 it is remarkably quiet inside the winery.
+The winery is easy to find as its located directly next to St. Helena Highway on the west side, just north of neighboring Swanson Vineyard’s tasting room.
+William designed the winery; despite being located so close to Highway 29 it is remarkably quiet inside the cellar.
 We have visited several times and have never heard the nearby traffic from inside.
-And in another smart design feature – taking full advantage of Napa’s nearly always cool nights and warm days – the winery is vented in the evenings with warm air drawn out at the top of the building and cool air drawn in (with the venting then closing by morning to keep the cool air inside during the day).
+And in another smart design feature, taking full advantage of Napa’s nearly always cool nights and warm days, the winery is vented in the evenings with warm air drawn out at the top of the building and cool air drawn in (with the venting then closing by morning to keep the cool air inside during the day).
+One other winery with a similar natural air conditioning system is Reid Family in the city of Napa.

 Cabernet Sauvignon is the variety the winery is most known for; contemporary Napa Valley has built its reputation on Cabernet Sauvignon but there are several factors that separate Corison’s wines from most of the other producers.
-One is style; all of Cathy’s wines are under 14% alcohol (typically between 12.8% and 13.4%); the wines are elegant both on the bouquet and on the palate, are balanced, feature firm yet tannins with some finesse and are complemented by mouth watering natural acidity.
+One is style; all of Cathy’s wines are under 14% alcohol (typically between 12.8% and 13.4%); the wines are elegant both on the bouquet and on the palate, are balanced, feature firm yet tannins with some finesse and are complemented by mouthwatering natural acidity.
+We have used mouthwatering to often describe the Corison wines over the years, but one could also just as easily use adjectives such as bright, lively, zippy, snappy and energetic.

 Besides Cabernet Sauvignon, Corison makes several other labels including the play on words label, Corazón meaning “heart” in Spanish.
 These wines are limited production lighter style and include the Cabernet Sauvignon Rosé and a Gewürztraminer sourced from a vineyard located in Mendocino County’s Anderson Valley.
 Not many Napa based wineries produce a Gewürztraminer.